Dian Farmer Learning To Grow Our Own Food

 Step 2: Add Organic Matter

-For the best results the perfect soil is teeming with organic matter that makes it ready to impart nutrients to whatever crop you are trying to grow.
-Some organic matter and natural ingredients you can add to your soil in preparation for the planting season include lots of different types, like these:
+Some organic matter and natural ingredients like coffee grounds you can add to your own soil in preparation for the planting season include lots of different types, like these:

 • Cover crops like legumes (clovers, alfalfa, beans, and peas) are a great choice